 I expose this in light of the suspicion of a woman that I have been praying for picking up unclean spirits from a woman who practices Craniosacral Therapy.
 The woman who practiced Craniosacral Therapy even considered herself to be a Christian!
 The woman I have been praying for allowed the Craniosacral Therapy practitioner to “pray” for her where she gently touched parts of her body as a Craniosacral Therapist would.
 The woman I have been praying for said she felt something ungodly enter her body from the practitioner, and that is when she came to the realization that she is demonized.
 That is why one should be very wary about whom to allow to lay hands on you.

-Is it is a stretch to say Craniosacral Therapy is spiritual dangerous?
+Is it a stretch to say Craniosacral Therapy is spiritually dangerous?
 Well, it is listed in the well-researched book Encyclopedia of New Age Beliefs by Christian authors John Ankerberg and John Weldon.
 In the book, it is listed under the heading “Mystical and Supernaturalistic Health-Methods.”

 The founder of Craniosacral Therapy, William G. Sutherland (1873-1954), seemed to have been involved with the occult power of Chi (also known as Ki, Prana, etc.), which is demonic.

 The leading proponent of Craniosacral Therapy, John E. Upledger, seemed to have been working with familiar spirits (whether unknowingly or knowingly).
 For instance, he would ask the patient’s “Inner Physician” questions, which is very much like the practice of divination done on an Ouija Board.

 The following are some interesting information [emphasis mine]: